kurt-krueckeberg/d-docs/notes/on_iterators.md

 ## Higher-Order Ranges

-In keeping with higher-order functions that take and return other functions, a higher-order range is one that aggregates and manipulates other ranges, while itself still offering a range interface.
-Building ranges that decorate other ranges is easy, useful, and fun.
+In keeping with higher-order functions that take and return other functions, a higher-order range is **one that aggregates and manipulates other ranges, while itself still offering a range interface.** Building ranges that decorate other ranges is easy, useful, and fun.
 In fact, higher-order ranges fulfill the promise that many saw in the early days of the STL.
 Back then, people thought custom iterators would solve many problems, and consequently defined quite a few of them.
 The idea, however, has had limited success.
 I\'m not sure why, but I hypothesize that the difficulties of defining iterators and the verboseness of using them were possible factors.

 Ranges, by contrast, are very easy to define and use.
 The result of many algorithms are, in fact, custom ranges.
-Consider, for example, the classic higher-order function filter, which takes a range r plus a predicate, and returns a range that only offers the elements of r satisfying the predicate.
-The work that filter itself does is minimal&mdash;it merely constructs and returns a range type, call it Filter, that does the filtration in its iteration primitives.
+Consider, for example, the classic higher-order function `filter`, which takes a range `r` plus a predicate, and returns a range that only offers the elements of r satisfying the predicate.
+The work that filter itself does is minimal&mdash;it merely constructs and returns a range type, call it Filter, that does the filtering in its iteration primitives.

 ### **Laziness.**